 Instructions

-- In a mixing bowl, combine granulated sugar, cocoa powder, oil, vanilla extract and eggs.
+- Whisk – In a mixing bowl, combine granulated sugar, cocoa powder, oil, vanilla extract, and eggs.
 Whisk until the mixture is smooth.

-- Add the flour mixture to the cocoa mixture and stir to combine.
+- Mix – In a separate bowl, whisk together flour, baking powder, and salt.
+Add the flour mixture to the cocoa mixture and stir to combine.

 - Cover the dough with plastic wrap and refrigerate for at least 3 hours and up to overnight.*

-- Preheat the oven to 350F.
-Scoop dough with a mini ice cream scoop for even portioning into 20 cookies then roll cookie dough into even-sized balls (it's easier to roll with wet hands) and generously roll each into powdered sugar.
+- Roll – Preheat the oven to 350°F. Scoop dough with a cookie scoop for even portioning into 20 cookies, then roll cookie dough into even-sized balls (it's easier to roll with wet hands) and generously roll each into powdered sugar.

-- Place cookies on a parchment-lined baking sheet, being sure to leave space between each of the cookies.
+- Bake – Place cookies on a parchment-lined baking sheet, being sure to leave space between each of the cookies.
 Bake for 10-12 minutes, depending on the size of the cookies.
-Cookies will come out soft but will harden as they cool down.
+Cookies will come out soft but will harden on the outside as they cool down.
+Cool on the baking sheet for a few minutes, then transfer to a wire rack to fully cool.

 Looking forward to try this recipe (crinkle cookies).